MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 <!-- ====================================================================== -->
 ## See also

-* [Get started analyzing runtime performance](./index.md) - An introduction to analyzing runtime performance in DevTools.
+* [Introduction to the Performance tool](./index.md) - An introduction to analyzing runtime performance in DevTools.
 * [Performance features reference](./reference.md) - Covers many of the features in the **Performance** tool.
 <!-- TO-DO, add link to Patrick's blog post -->